While I am always excited to check out new watch brands, I tend to be quite wary when suddenly a brand is everywhere.

 Vincero aims to marry luxury with a bang for your buck value.
 It’s not exactly a novel idea but I must say that the company has succeeded – to some extent.

 The main goal of Vincero is to focus on quality by sourcing the components themselves and producing timepieces in small batches.
-Also, the company refrains from outsourcing their processes which means everything happens in-house.
+Also, the company refrains from outsourcing its processes which means everything happens in-house.

 This gives Vincero the freedom to control the quality of their watches across the board.